All Episodes

 We got the whole speech of Shirley Sherrod.

-Why was she speaking to the NAALCP anyway?
+Somebody's got to figure out here why was she speaking to the NAA LCP anyway?

 Why was she there in the first place?

-I mean, the NAA LCP is not known for having softies.
+I mean, the NAA LCP is not known for having softies show up and speak to them.

 Yeah, I saw Maureen Dowd's column.

-Maureen Dodd's column is amazing.
+Maureen Dowd's column is amazing.

-Yesterday in New York Times, Obama needs some real black people in there.
+Yesterday, New York Times, Obama needs some real black people in there.

-Because there isn't anybody in there that really understands what's going on out there.
+Obama needs some genuine slave blood in his administration because there isn't anybody in there that really understands what's going on out there.

-It's a I have it here.
+Do I have it here?

 Yeah, here it is.